run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/knowledge/configuration/create-folder.md

 title: Create folder
-Description:  Provides a variety of actions, such as including, changing, and deleting folders that will be used to store and organize the knowledge registered in the base.
+Description:  Provides a variety of actions, such as including, changing, and deleting folders that will be used to store and organize the document registered in the base.

 #Create folder
-This feature provides a variety of actions, such as including, changing, and deleting folders that will be used to store and organize the knowledge registered in the base.
+This feature provides a variety of actions, such as including, changing, and deleting folders that will be used to store and organize the document registered in the base.

 ##Before getting started
 It's necessary to previously register a profile and a group.